PENINSULA MALAYSIA DIVING HOLIDAYS

 A holiday in Malaysia offers an exciting blend of city, rainforest and beach, with the lively mixture of Malay, Chinese and Indian cultures bringing a fascinating array of cultural attractions - and wonderful food!
-You can meet the famous orang-utans, go white-water rafting in the rainforest, explore the frenetic, ultra-modern capital and relax on idyllic resort islands - all in 1 wonderful trip.
+You can meet the famous orang-utans, go white-water rafting in the rainforest, explore the frenetic, ultra-modern capital and relax on idyllic resort islands - all in one wonderful holiday.
 Unspoiled diving.
 Unspoiled scenery.
 Warm tropical waters.
 A focus on conservation.
 And no crowds.
-All reasons why those who have discovered diving at Perhentian Island come back again and again.
+Good reasons why those who have discovered diving off Peninsular Malaysia's eastern shores return.

 Very good good normal bad

 Malaysia's climate is hot and humid with relative humidity ranging from 80 - 90 percent, except in the highlands.
 The temperature averages from 20-30 degrees C throughout the year.
 The tropical climate is experienced year-round with the rainy season varying on the coasts of Peninsular Malaysia.